Two shot dead, eight injured after shooting in downtown Minneapolis - News Break

 Two shot dead, eight injured after shooting in downtown Minneapolis

 "Of the 10 victims, all are adults, five male and five female.
-Two deceased are male and one in critical is male", Minneapolis Police said on Twitter.
+Two deceased are male and one in critical is male", Minneapolis Police said on Twitter bit.ly/3hMfib2.

 “Order fully restored to the scene and surrounding areas”, the statement said, adding that seven injured people were treated in local hospitals with non-life-threatening injuries.